 - Baking soda and vinegar.
 When it comes to household uses, baking soda is a goldmine.
 This everyday ingredient deodorizes, removes stains and works against bacteria.
 Try combining a few tablespoons with a ¼ cup to a ½ cup of white vinegar and as much water as you need to create a sprayable solution.
-Afterward, you have a fast, simple, all-purpose cleaner you can use on everything from sinks to tile.
-For extra aroma and enjoyment, you could add a few drops of your favorite essential oil.
+Afterward, you have a fast, simple, all-purpose cleaner you can use on everything from sinks to tiles.
+For extra aroma and enjoyment, you could add a few drops of your favourite essential oil.

 - Grapefruit and kosher salt.
 Grapefruit offers more than a breakfast treat.
-When it comes to cleaning, a halved grapefruit sprinkled liberally with coarse kosher salt also becomes a useful tub cleaner.
-To use, wet the bathtub, sprinkle some salt around the bottom, and then use your salted grapefruit half to scrub the surfaces.
+A halved grapefruit sprinkled liberally with coarse kosher salt also becomes a helpful tub cleaner when it comes to cleaning.
+Wet the bathtub, sprinkle some salt around the bottom, and then use your salted grapefruit half to scrub the surfaces.
 You can use your grapefruit on the entire tub/shower, including its fixtures.
 Afterward, rinse the pulp, juice and salt to reveal a cleaner, citrus-smelling space.

 - Baking soda, washing soda and salt.
 Combine one part washing soda and one part coarse salt with two parts baking soda, and you have a scum-busting power cleaner for the tough, hard-to-tackle stains in your tub, sink or bathroom floors.
-As with many of the other natural cleaning options, you are free to add essential oils to spice up the scent.
+As with many other natural cleaning options, you are free to add essential oils to spice up the scent.
 Sprinkle this mixture onto wet surfaces and scrub them clean with a sturdy brush.
-Then, all you have to do is rinse with water or vinegar to remove grime.
+Then, all you have to do is rinse with water or vinegar to remove the grime.

 When you care enough about your household to want to keep it safe, it only makes sense to go the extra mile with DIY bathroom cleaners.
-Ditch the toxins and potential harm that they can cause, and take control of the cleaners you use!
+Ditch the toxins and potential harm they can cause, and take control of the cleaners you use!
 The five ideas above are a great place to start, made of simple ingredients that are easy to find if you don’t already have them on hand.
-Whether you’re talking about a simple mixture of baking soda and vinegar or a homemade hand soap made from castile soap and fractionated coconut oil, you won’t regret using these natural bathroom cleaning methods.
+So whether you’re talking about a simple mixture of baking soda and vinegar or a homemade hand soap made from castile soap and fractionated coconut oil, you won’t regret using these natural bathroom cleaning methods.